JulianWogersien/performance_measure/README.md

      maximum limit is reached.
 This method is more suitable for measuring performance inside loops.

+## Named Functions for Multiple Measurements

+New named functions have been added to allow you to have multiple measurements within one Measurer instance.
+These named functions allow you to keep track of different measurements separately.
+Here's how you can use them:

+1. **Start Named Measurement**: Call `start_measure_named("measurement_name")` to start a new named measurement.
+Replace `"measurement_name"` with a descriptive name for your measurement.

+2. **Stop Named Measurement**: Call `stop_measure_named("measurement_name")` to stop the named measurement specified by the given name.
+This will add a sample to the named measurement.

+3. **Stop Named Measurement and Replace Old Samples**: Call `stop_measure_replace_old_named("measurement_name")` to stop the named measurement and, if the maximum sample limit hasn't been reached, add a new sample.
+Once the maximum limit is reached, this function will replace old samples in the named measurement.

+4. **Retrieve Named Measurement Statistics**: After stopping a named measurement, you can retrieve various statistics for that specific measurement, just like with the default measurement.
+Use functions like `get_min_named`, `get_max_named`, `get_median_named`, `get_variance_named`, `get_std_deviation_named`, `get_mode_named`, and `get_samples_named` to access the statistics of the named measurement.

+## Default Measurement

+The non-named functions now work on the measurement called "default" by default.
+If you don't explicitly specify a measurement name while using the `start_measure`, `stop_measure`, or `stop_measure_replace_old` functions, they will operate on the "default" measurement.

 ## Available Statistics

 You can retrieve various statistics after measuring performance, including: